Trading Services (Sales) Licensing

 - Real Estate Board fees – Fees vary from board to board.

-- Additional costs for consideration: brokerage desk fees, transaction fees, business cards, signs, advertising, smart phone, computer, printer, scanner, website, internet access, car lease and business car insurance, business clothing, etc.
+- Additional costs to consider: brokerage desk fees, transaction fees, business cards, signs, advertising, smart phone, computer, printer, scanner, website, internet access, car lease and business car insurance, business clothing, etc.

 - You should also take into account the cost as well as the time needed to establish a practice and to build up an income to meet your personal requirements.
 Make sure you have sufficient capital available to support yourself if your personal goals are not met as soon as you would like.